← All articles

 Worker 👷

 The Worker is a component that performs the tasks assigned by the Executor.
-Depending on the chosen Executor, it can be a separate process or container.
-Workers are responsible for executing the actual code or scripts defined in your tasks and reporting their status back to the Executor.
+Depending on the chosen Executor, it can be a separate process, a Celery worker process, or a Kubernetes pod.

 Worker